January 10, 2021

 (A) Liquefaction of nitrogen

-(B) Conversion of atmospheric nitrogen into useful compound
+(B) Conversion of atmospheric nitrogen into a useful compound

 (D) Conversion of nitrogen into nitric acid